Understanding the 2026 LAFD Defensible Space/Brush Clearance Notice (Without Overdoing It)

 What to do:

-✔ Remove dead branches and vegetation
+✔ Remove dead branches and dead vegetation

-✔ Maintain clearance where branches contact structures
+✔ Maintain space where branches contact structures

 Where people get into trouble: